-→Designed for the person who is interested in entering the welding trade, this program provides an overview of five fundamentals of the welding trade: Electric Arc Welding, MIG Welding, TIG Welding, and Oxygen/Acetylene Burning for Welders.
+→Designed for the person who is interested in entering the welding trade, this program provides an overview of four fundamentals of the welding trade: Electric Arc Welding, MIG Welding, TIG Welding, and Oxygen/Acetylene Burning for Welders.
 Learn the basics needed to move on to more in-depth welding training.
 The program covers the required techniques and skills to pass a AWS D1.1 3G Certification that may be required for employment.
 This class does not include the certification test.

-200 hours/10 weeks

-Monday through Thursday, 4:00 pm - 9:00 pm
+200 hours/10 weeks Monday through Thursday, 4:00 pm - 9:00 pm Please refer to our website for specific dates.

-July 8, 2024 - September 16, 2024

-October 7, 2024 - December 18, 2024

-January 13, 2025 - March 24, 2025

-April 7, 2025 - June 16, 2025

 Maximum Class Size: 20